by Dan Limmer, BS, NRP

 It was in the early 1990s when I wrote Ten Commandments for EMS Survival.
 Never did I believe it would get the exposure it has.

-in the past 20+ years.
+In the past 20+ years.
 It was first presented at a great little conference in Binghamton, NY run by Bill Loller.
 They even made t-shirts out of it.
 As a matter of fact, that was my first conference presentation ever.

 I believe that the key to staying safe in any public safety profession is observation.
 This is the key to prevention.
-Any time violence can prevented it is exponentially better than having to deal with it directly.
+Any time violence can be prevented it is exponentially better than having to deal with it directly.

 Gut feelings are something that should always be listened to.
-Bill Loller gave me a copy of Gavin de Becker’s The Gift of Fear. de Becker believes we all have the ability to receive the clues of danger, which may come as gut feelings.
+Bill Loller gave me a copy of Gavin de Becker's The Gift of Fear.
+De Becker believes we all have the ability to receive the clues of danger, which may come as gut feelings.
 The issue is in our listening to them and our response.

 Car crashes have killed more EMS providers every year than violence (9/11/2001 excluded).
 They may be responding to the scene or the hospital, or while on foot at a scene.
 We can reduce this risk dramatically.